From Feature-Heavy to Actually Useful

 AMD Chat rework 1.1 - initial design

-AMD Chat rework 1.2 - chat design iteration
+AMD Chat rework 1.2 - AI suggestion

 Introducing "pinnable widget" as an output.